prashgedam/visualizing_property_movements_recovered_vs_stolen/README.md

 [![Example Image](https://github.com/prashgedam/visualizing_property_movements_recovered_vs_stolen/blob/main/Property%20Stolen%20and%20Recovered.png)](https://public.tableau.com/app/profile/prashnnaki.gedam/viz/VisualizingPropertyMovementsRecoveredvs_Stolen/PropertyStolenandRecovered)

-### Creating a Tableau project to visualize property movements, specifically distinguishing between recovered and stolen properties, involves using data visualization techniques to present the movement of properties in an insightful and clear manner.
+### Creating a Tableau project to visualize property movements, specifically distinguishing between recovered and stolen properties, involves using data visualization techniques to present the movement of properties in an insightful & clear manner.
 Below is a summary of how such a project might be structured and what elements it would include:

    ## Data Collection and Preparation:
         Gather data on property movements, including details on whether the property was recovered or stolen, relevant timestamps, location information, and other relevant attributes.